-32 Visiting personnel may include VIPs, HQ staff, non-Feds
+32 Visiting personnel may include VIPs, HQ staff, non-Feds.

-- c.
+- e.
+Fund all aspects of their CA-EBS program (acquisition, storage, maintenance, training, travel, etc.). - It is recommended that funding for EBS takes into consideration the need for enough spares to be able to rotate the EBS back to the manufacturer for required inspections. - ii.
+The number and percentage of spares to users will be reported to the RAM and NAM annually. - 3.
+May grant CA-EBS equivalency to newly hired BSEE employees who are current with similar requirements from outside agencies (i.e. USCG). - a.
+Requests for CA-EBS equivalency will be routed through the employee's chain of command to the RAM and NAM for technical review and then to the Regional Director for approval. - b.
+Approval of such equivalencies will be documented in writing with copies provided to the RAM and NAM. - c.
+The period that an equivalency is valid for will not exceed 4 years and the employee will take CA-EBS training during their next HUET cycle. - c.
 Regional Aviation Managers are responsible for programmatic oversight of their Region's CA-EBS program.
 RAMs will: - 1.
 Document Regional CA-EBS policies and procedures in the Regional Aviation Management Plan. - 2.
 Maintain current HUET and CA-EBS training records for: - 3.
 All Regional personnel qualified to use CA-EBS. - 4.
-Provide the NAM: - a.
-A record of all Regional personnel who are qualified to use CA-EBS annually. - b.
-Documentation of all maintenance discrepancies and/or SAFECOMs related to EBS use annually.
+Provide the NAM/NASM: - a.
+A record of all Regional personnel who are qualified to use CA-EBS annually. - Documentation of all maintenance discrepancies and/or SAFECOMs related to EBS use annually.
 This will specifically include delays or mission cancellations related to EBS. - c.
 Copies of all Regional CA-EBS policies and procedures as they occur.